maarten-pennings/MachineLearning/README.md

 There are two intermezzos.
 The [first](sine/piecewise-linear.ipynb) maps a piece-wise linear curve to a two-layer neural net.

 The [forth project](rock-paper-scissors/rock-paper-scissors.ipynb) is no longer to educate me.
-This implement rock-paper-scissors on an ESP32.
+This implements rock-paper-scissors on an ESP32.
-See the [ESP32-CAM](https://github.com/maarten-pennings/esp32cam/tree/main/rock-paper-scissors) project that captured the images.
+In another project, the [ESP32-CAM](https://github.com/maarten-pennings/esp32cam/tree/main/rock-paper-scissors) is used to capture the images.
-Hopefully it will have Lego Mindstorms integration.

 (end of doc)